 Ending relationships can be difficult, so it is important to have a termination process in order to achieve some closure.
 I may terminate treatment early, after appropriate discussion, if I determine that psychotherapy is not being effectively used, that presenting problems have changed in a way that requires a referral to a more specialized provider, or if clients are in default on payment.
 Multiple no-shows and/or repeated cancellations may also result in early termination of services.
 I will not terminate the therapeutic relationship without first attempting to discuss and explore the reasons and purpose of terminating.
 If therapy is terminated for any reason or a client requests another therapist, I will provide them with a list of qualified providers.
 Clients may also choose someone on their own or from another referral source.

-In order to protect the therapeutic alliance between myself and my clients, I do not provide psychotherapy services to multiple members of the same household unless in the context of family therapy for an adolescent or preadolescent client.
-Should individual therapy clients request services for a partner, parent, sibling, etc., they will be provided with referral information for other qualified clinicians.
+In order to protect the therapeutic alliance between myself and my clients, I do not provide psychotherapy services to multiple members of the same nuclear family or family of origin.
+Should individual therapy clients request services for a partner, parent, sibling, child, etc., they will be provided with referral information for other qualified clinicians.

 Emotional Support Animal (ESA) Letters